An Essential Illusion.

 Everyone wants to hold criminals responsible for their actions.
 This “responsibility” has its foundation in the belief that we all have the free will to choose right from wrong.
 What if free will is just an illusion, how would that impact the criminal justice system?
 Free will creates the moral structure that provides the foundation for our criminal justice system.
 Without it, most punishments in place today must be eliminated completely.Free Will, Determinism, and the Criminal Justice System

 The problem with the above quotation, is it views the world entirely from the perspective of what happens after the crime is committed.

 The major goal of any legal system should be to prevent crime, not punish crime.
-Ok, preventing crime would not be good business for criminal lawyers.
+Ok, preventing crime would not be good business for criminal lawyers, but we still need laws.
 In reality, any time a crime has already happened, beyond revenue for the legal system, there is little to be gained from punishment.

 Have you ever watched a film and heard it said: “I had no choice, it was either give it to him or he would shoot me!”.
 Technically, there is a clear choice being offered:

 This is the very definition of choice.
 But perhaps it is also the very definition of a person not free make make their own decision on which option they should choose.